Filling your Hay Net

 Voila!
 Hay Net secured

-Start with 2 mediums and 1 bale of hay.
-To fill your medium quickly, simply put your bale up on its end and then pull the one net down over the bale towards the middle of the bale.
+With your 2 mediums and 1 small bale of hay you can fill your mediums quickly, by simply putting your bale up on its end and then pull the one net down over the bale towards the middle of the bale.
 (If using 1 medium, pull net over half the bale, then lay it back down and cut the strings to release hay).
 To fill 2 Mediums, flip the bale over and then repeat from the other end of the bale.
-Then let the bale drop to the ground so you have both strings of the bale face up to you.
+Then lay the bale flat side down on the ground so you have both strings of the bale facing up to you.
 Open up a gap between both end of the nets at their drawstring edge to give you clear access to both twine strings on your hay bale before cutting the string.
 Once you have opened up a good gap between the 2 nets and have access to the twine strings, carefully cut the strings.

 This effectively fills both nets.